 Bodybuilders often have extreme and rigid exercise and diet plans in the months preceding a contest.
 In those months, a male bodybuilder’s goal is to make himself appear as strong as possible.
 He must balance his body’s functional needs with his aesthetic goals, and sometimes the latter wins over the former.

 Male bodybuilders and female models, then, represent aesthetic extremes of masculinity and femininity, but their bodies aren’t the natural extension of male and female physicalities.
 Instead, achieving the look require significant sacrifice of one’s body.
-In other words, they look fit and strong, but looks can be deceiving.Lisa Wade is a professor of sociology at Occidental College.
+In other words, they look fit and strong, but looks can be deceiving.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.